Ria424/developers-animatesdk-docs/Timeline_object/Timeline40.md

 #### Usage

-timeline.reorderLayer(layerToMove, layerToPutItBy \[, bAddBefore\])
+Timeline.reorderLayer(layerToMove, layerToPutItBy \[, bAddBefore\])

 #### Parameters

-**layerToMove** A zero-based index that specifies which layer to move.
+**layerToMove** `integer`; A zero-based index that specifies which layer to move.

-**layerToPutItBy** A zero-based index that specifies which layer you want to move the layer next to.
+**layerToPutItBy** `integer`; A zero-based index that specifies which layer you want to move the layer next to.
 For example, if you specify 1 for *layerToMove* and 0 for *layerToPutItBy*, the second layer is placed next to the first layer.

-**bAddBefore** Specifies whether to move the layer before or after *layerToPutItBy*.
+**bAddBefore** `boolean?`; Specifies whether to move the layer before or after *layerToPutItBy*.
 If you specify false, the layer is moved after *layerToPutItBy*.
 The default value is true.
 This parameter is optional.

 #### Returns